sluongng/git-care/README.md

 - Repack limit: Scalar has a cap to packing loose objects and repacking multiple packs.
 This due to the nature of working with the Microsoft Office repository to be way too big and slow.
 With `git-care.sh`, I dont ignore the biggest packfile when repacking as well as put no loose objects count cap when packing loose objects, but one should be able to add such `if else` condition in easily if needed (it's bash script).

+- Multiple projects support: `git-care.sh` spawns multiple processes to support 1 big repo project.
+Attempt to run this over multiple project will cause an unhealthy amount of processes running in parallel in your machine.
+A proper task scheduler should be used to manage multiple-projects.

 ## What next?

 This script is pretty much feature completed and tested on MacOS + Centos 7.